Have you ever listened to someone speak and have no clue what they are trying to say?

 “They say that the average attention span is down from 12 seconds in the year 2000 to eight seconds now.
 That is less than the nine-second attention span of your average goldfish.”

 That was from 2017.
-I’m willing to bet our attention spans have diminished quite a bit in the year 2020.
-This year is crazy!
+I’m willing to bet our attention spans have diminished quite a bit in the years 2020-21.
+This year’s been crazy!

 But it’s not just because people have short attention spans that we need to be concise.
 I mean, we do need to make sure that by the time we’ve reached the end of our soliloquy, people haven’t forgotten what we said at the beginning.